ai4sd/multiscale-byte-lm/README.md

 #### Streaming to a file

-We can **directly stream the response to a file** - no need to specify the encoding - all we need to do is open a file in binary mode.
+We can **stream the response directly to a file** - no need to specify the encoding - all we need to do is open a file in binary mode.
 In this example, the output corresponds to UTF-8.

 ```py
 from pathlib import Path